Teradata/stacki-wiki/wiki/Reference/cli/remove/remove-host-group.md

 ### Description

-	Removes a group from or more hosts.
+	Removes a group from one or more hosts.